fitrialfaqrina/Looping-error-and-basic-Python/README.md

-# Looping-error-dan-basic-Python
+# Looping-error-and-basic-Python
-Learn Basic Python about Looping, Break, Continue, And how to Handling Error
+Learn Basic Python about Looping, Break, Continue, And how to Handling Error.

 # Use Case
 ## Objective Statement